wtoivo/RM2-F2F-quali-book/docs/01-labs.md

 ### Lab 5 Activity 1: Allocation of tasks

-Look at the list of focus group tasks **(ADD LINK)** in the Group project: Preparation chapter of this book.
+Look at the list of [focus group tasks](https://wtoivo.github.io/RM2-F2F-quali-book/qualitative-project-preparation-group.html#focus-group-task-allocation-see-lab-5) in the Group project: Preparation chapter of this book.

 Allocate tasks between your group members (write this down and make sure everybody has a copy of it).
-If you are missing group members, make sure to catch up with them and discuss task allocation
+If you are missing group members, make sure to catch up with them and discuss task allocation.

 ### Lab 5 Activity 2: How would you manage these situations?